 - Armour Training : The Warrior reduces the total Armour Check penalty he suffers to all checks by 1.
 Advancement: Each time this Option is selected, the Warrior reduces the total Armour Check penalty by a further 1.

-- Hardy : The Warrior increases the Vitality per level of his Primary Class by +1 (or increases the dice used by 1 step – from 1d6, to 1d8, to 1d10, to 1d12, etc).
-If this Option is selected after the character as reached 1st level in his Primary Class then he receives +1 additional Vitality for each level in his Primary Class.
+- Hardy [-]: At 1st level the Warrior increases the Vitality of his Primary Class by 1 (or increases the dice used by 1 step – from 1d6, to 1d8, to 1d10, to 1d12, etc).
+Advancement: Each time this Option is selected, the Warrior increases his Vitality by +1.

 - Skill Training [-]: The Warrior may select the Skill Training Option for any of the Warrior’s Class Skills.
 Advancement: Each time this Option is selected, the Warrior may select another Skill Training Option for any of the Warrior’s Class Skills.